 Please Contact Us for further information on joining a SIG or download the Groups membership application form and post to the Administration Office (address details are on the form).
 The BCS encourages the creation of new SIGs where the need arises and proposals are welcome, so please Contact Us if you have an idea.

 These are groups set up by the BCS by invitation to address certain issues.
-They report their findings to the Society and cartographic community as a whole.
+They report their findings to the Society and to the wider cartographic community as a whole.

 UK Cartography Committee (UKCC)